hhariri/corvus/README.md

 # Corvus
-## An NodeJS HTTP Client for RavenDB
+## An Asynchronous NodeJS HTTP Client for RavenDB

-Corvus is a node package for accessing RavenDB using its HTTP API
+Corvus is a node package for accessing RavenDB using its HTTP API.

 ### Installation